The Ottawa 67's, like the Vancouver Giants, have held their own as strong junior hockey franchises which vie for attention in a NHL market.

 "(Cardwell) is a player that has done a great job here for us.
 Right now, we're lining up some options for him.
 We have some things we're looking at and we'll figure things out," said Byrne, who hinted he may not be done dealing.
 (Ottawa Sun)

 That hinting is probably the jumping-off point for wondering what Ottawa, which is six points behind seventh-place Kingston and four back (with two games in hand) over eighth-place Sudbury in its conference, will do with its most tradeable assets.
-(Yes, there's always a shudder when teenaged hockey players are described assets, but that's the business we've chosen.)
+(Yes, there's always a shudder when teenaged hockey players are described assets, but that's the business we've chosen.)a +11 plus/minus rating through 19 games while every other forward is in the red).

 The situation with Ceci, the 30-minute-a-night workhorse, is delicate.
 He's a marquee player as the top pick of the 67's temporary landlord, the NHL Senators, and as a hometown player.
 He is also, depending on how long the Niagara IceDogs have Dougie Hamilton in the fold, at worst the second-best defenceman who could be moved before the Jan.
 10 trade deadline.
 (Of course, no player can be traded while he is away for international competition.)